Optimization Bias in Investing: Spot It, Profit From It

 While understanding mass psychology is crucial, it’s not the only tool at an investor’s disposal.
 When used judiciously, technical analysis can provide valuable insights into market trends and potential turning points.
 However, it’s essential to approach technical analysis with a flexible mindset rather than seeking to optimize indicators to perfection.

-John Bollinger, creator of the Bollinger Bands indicator, emphasized this point: “Technical analysis is the study of data generated by the market and the actions of people in the market.”
+John Bollinger, creator of the Bollinger Bands indicator, emphasized this: “Technical analysis is the study of data generated by the market and the actions of people in the market.”
 This definition highlights the human element behind price movements, reminding us that charts and indicators reflect collective behaviour rather than crystal balls that predict the future.

 Key technical analysis concepts like support and resistance levels, trend lines, and moving averages can help investors identify potential entry and exit points.
 However, these tools should be used in conjunction with an understanding of market psychology rather than in isolation.
 The most successful traders recognize that technical signals are most potent when they align with shifts in market sentiment.